siladitya-basu/Spark-Course/README.md

     > My `pyspark` and `spark-sql` shells were failing to start even though `spark-shell` could start.
 Checking error logs, I found that I had OpenJDK version 18 set as default.
 Spark can only use upto OpenJDK version 11.
 Changed OpenJDK version using `archlinux-java`.

     > Errors while running `spark-sql`.
 Ran as root.

+You should be able to start a Spark cluster, a Spark shell and access the UI.

 ![spark-setup](./Includes/images/spark-setup.jpg)